pulumi/pulumi-hugo/themes/default/content/blog/devops-ai-developer-future--pulumi-user-group-tech-talks/index.md

 ## How can a DevOps team take advantage of AI

-A DevOps team can leverage Artificial Intelligence (AI) in several ways to enhance efficiency, automation, and overall productivity.
+A DevOps team can leverage AI in several ways to enhance efficiency, automation, and overall productivity.
 Here are some key strategies for a DevOps team to leverage AI:

 ### Code Generation and Learning